A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Introduction

 Besides the above fundamental properties, there are MTT-specific features that should be quantified in the metric on the space of sets of trajectories.
-For the closely related problem of multi-target filtering, which aims to estimate the current set of targets without forming trajectories, the optimal sub-pattern assignment (OSPA) metric \cite{schuhmacher2008consistent} has played an important role over the past years.
+For the closely related problem of multi-target filtering, which aims to estimate the current set of targets without forming trajectories, the optimal sub-pattern assignment (OSPA) metric \cite{Schuhmacher08_b,schuhmacher2008consistent} has played an important role over the past years.
 Given two sets of targets, OSPA matches all the targets in the smallest set to different targets in the other set to define a localization error.
 The rest of the targets in the largest set are penalized as cardinality error.
 However, traditional MTT performance assessment has been based on different concepts such as localization error for properly detected targets and costs for missed targets and false targets \cite[Sec.
 13.6]{blackman1999design}, \cite{fridling1991performance,rothrock2000performance,mabbs1993performance,Drummond92}.
 These aspects have been quantified in a mathematically consistent way by the generalized OSPA (GOSPA) metric \cite{rahmathullah2016Generalized}.
+The GOSPA metric also avoids the spooky effect that appears in optimal estimation of multiple targets using the OSPA metric \cite{Angel19_d}.

-For sets of trajectories, besides the above mentioned features at the individual time instants, we have an additional challenge posed by the temporal dimension of the trajectories.
-For instance, it is possible that for a single trajectory in the ground truth we get multiple estimated trajectories that form a good match across time.
-This is referred to as track switching in the literature and should also be penalised \cite[Sec.
+For metrics on sets of trajectories, besides the above mentioned costs at each time step, there is the additional challenge posed by the temporal dimension of the trajectories.
+For instance, it is possible that, for a single trajectory in the ground truth, we get multiple estimated trajectories that form the best assignment at different time steps, due to their closer distance.
+This is referred to as track switching in the literature and should be penalised \cite[Sec.
 13.6]{blackman1999design}.

-In the following, we proceed to review several distance functions to evaluate MTT algorithms \cite{vu2014new, lau2013tracking,schuhmacher2008consistent, ristic2011metric, ganti1999clustering, kleinberg2002approximation, yianilos1993data, bento2016metric}.
+In the following, we proceed to review several distance functions to evaluate MTT algorithms \cite{vu2014new, lau2013tracking,schuhmacher2008consistent, ristic2011metric,bernardin2008evaluating, ganti1999clustering, kleinberg2002approximation, yianilos1993data, bento2016metric}.
 Though these distance functions are not defined on the space of sets of trajectories \cite{garcia2015setsTraj}, it is straightforward to extend the ideas to sets of trajectories, and we discuss these distances in the context of the space of sets of trajectories for comparison.